arcus/DART_analysis/reports/notebooks/rigor_champions_impact.md

 found us through means other than participation in the DART study?

 ![](../figures/feedback_over_time_nonparticipants.png)

+### Feedback submitted by month

+During our first year, we received an average of 23 feedback submissions per month.
+That has grown to an average of 167.7 per month over the last quarter.

 ## Impact of DART program on researchers’ data science skills